polimex/polimex-rfid/hr_rfid/static/description/index.md

 ![](./rfid_option.png)

-11. Your page now should look like this, where you get as options (the menu):
+11. Your page now should look like this:

 ![](./rfid_index.png)